I am a lifelong learner

 My academic background helps me to independently search and critically evaluate information.
 It also brings me in a good position to think outside the box when facing technical challenges.

-I like spending time outdoors with my family, italian food, opera evenings, and podcasts about Harry Potter and other developers' coding journeys.
+I like spending time outdoors with my family, italian food, opera evenings, and podcasts about Harry Potter.

 MyFlix Movie App